sosandroid/PLC_clockSync_modbus/readme.md

 - The eight registers are written in one Write Multiple Registers (FC16) operation.

 ## Automation
-The script can be called from a cronjob of scheduled tasks
+The script can be called from a cronjob or Window's scheduled tasks